DisabilitiesA

 Beauty by Susan Wilson

-• A love story about a man who is severly disfigured.
+• A love story about a man who is severely disfigured.

 Middlesex by Jeffrey Eugenides